armory/documentation/_admin_guides/adding_accounts.md

 ## Clouddriver Configuration

 For adding additional accounts into Spinnaker you'll need to extend Clouddriver by adding your configuration into `clouddriver-local.yml`.
-Here is an example of clouddriver configuration file that has 3 accounts as described above.
+Here is an example of a Clouddriver configuration file that has 3 accounts as described above.

 ```
 aws: